stephengold/Maud/README.md

 If the bone is tracked (more about that later) the staff also includes up to 10 stacked "sparklines" bracketed by a pair of "finials".
-The sparklines, rendered in 4 colors, represent animation data, and the finials help you identify which sparkline is which.
+The sparklines, rendered in 4 colors, represent animation data, and the finials help identify which sparkline is which.

 ![screenshot](figures/fig03.png "a detailed staff in a score view")

 Before editing a bone in Maud, you must "select" it.
-In a scene view, the selected bone (if any) is typically indicated by 3 arrows, denoting the axes of its local coordinate space.
+In a scene view, the selected bone (if any) is typically indicated by 3 arrows, denoting the axes of its local coordinate axes.
 In a score view, the selected bone is indicated by darker finials and a darker background for its name label.

-The "Bone Tool" (selected using "Bone -> Tool") controls the target model's selected bone.
+The "Bone Tool" (selected using "Bone -> Tool") controls and describes the target model's selected bone.

 ### Selecting bones